20250628 125336

 b.1988

-My work is about personal social anxiety within an urban environment reflecting reality's imperfect, chaotic nature.
-While questioning the spectacle of perfection as performed by individuals and the norms I inherited as a part of my social conditioning, I explore the decolonization of my practice, ideals, and presentation within the Western world.
+While questioning the spectacle of perfection and my heritage, I explore the decolonization of my practice, ideals, and presentation within the Western world.

-I make participatory and performative work in community development that actively engages the viewer with concepts in sexuality, gender, (de)colonization, and Mexican-American folklore.
+I make participatory and performative work, with a focus on community action.
+Engaging the viewer through divergent sexualities, gender, (de)colonization, and Mexican-American folklore.

 1